-Rule 1: Whenever a Coroner says 'with the benefit of hindsight' those words will, from that moment forth, have no meaning

-- As much as Coroners say they aren't looking at this with the benefit of hindsight they are, they must, they will. - Our job is put the Coroner (and the family) in the head of the decision maker. - The more we do that, the less the 'retrospectoscope' can distort the picture that is being viewed.
+Rule 1: Whenever a Coroner says 'with the benefit of hindsight' those words will from that moment forth have no meaning they are, they must, they will. - Our job is put the Coroner (and the family) in the head of the decision maker. - The more we do that, the less the 'retrospectoscope' can distort the picture that is being viewed.